-Age is a well established risk factor for breast cancer.
+Age is an established risk factor for breast cancer.
 The older a woman is, the more likely she is to get breast cancer.

-Age is also a risk factor for male breast cancer.
+Age is also a risk factor for breast cancer in men.
 The older a man is, the more likely he is to get breast cancer.
 However, breast cancer is much less common in men than in women (see Figure 2.1 below).

 The median age of diagnosis of breast cancer for men in the U.S. is 68 .

 Learn more about breast cancer in men.

 As we get older, it becomes more likely that abnormal changes will take place in our cells.
-When many of these changes occur within the cells, cancer can develop.
+When many of these changes occur in cells, cancer can develop.

 Data source: SEER 2007-2011

-Note: Though this graph shows a rate of zero in some age groups, there are a few cases of breast cancer in these age groups each year in the U.S. The numbers are too small, however, to appear on the scale used in this graph.
+Note: Though this graph shows a rate of zero in some age groups, there are a few cases of breast cancer in these age groups each year in the U.S. The numbers are too small, however, to appear on the scale used here.